 David “Davy” Crockett was a gunman, outlaw, and the nephew of the more famous Davy Crockett of Alamo fame.
-A native of Tennessee, he made his way to Texas where he would soon end up in prison.
+A native of Tennessee, he made his way to Texas, where he would soon end up in prison.
 However, he escaped in 1872 and made his way to the Cimarron, New Mexico area where he worked on a ranch.

 There, he endeared himself to the likes of Clay Allison, as both men were from Tennessee and shared a dislike of the black troopers stationed at Fort Union.
-During this time, Cimarron was a wild town and in the midst of the Colfax County War.
+During this time, Cimarron was a wild town in the midst of the Colfax County War.

 Crockett was said to have pulled his gun and killed the man, then turned his gun on three more black troopers at a card table in the bar, killing two of them.
 Crockett and Heffron ran out of town on foot because their horses were stabled in a barn where the Buffalo Soldiers were camped.
 Crockett insisted that putting uniforms on former slaves was adding insult to injury.
 Appearing before the justice of the peace, Crockett was acquitted of the murders because he was drunk, the court fining him just $50 and court costs on a reduced charge of carrying arms.

 Sheriff Rinehart and McCullough also fired blasts at the two men, startling their horses, who bolted and galloped a quarter mile or so north across the Cimarron River.
-Heffron, who was not hurt badly, kept on riding but Crockett’s horse stopped on the other side of the river.
+Heffron, who was not hurt badly, kept riding, but Crockett’s horse stopped on the other side of the river.
 Crockett’s hands were locked in a death grip on the saddle horn and had to be pried open.
-A short time later, Heffron was arrested but, escaped on October 31, 1876, into the Colorado mountains, never to be seen again.
+A short time later, Heffron was arrested but escaped on October 31, 1876, into the Colorado mountains, never to be seen again.